-Are We Doing Enough?
-The CPS status report on public policy and child and youth health rates government legislation to prevent injuries and save lives in areas including: bike helmets, all-terrain vehicles, booster seats and snowmobile safety.
+- Are We Doing Enough?
+The CPS status report on public policy and child and youth health rates government legislation to prevent injuries and save lives in areas including: bike helmets, off-road vehicle safety and booster seats.

 Information for sharing with parents and caregivers

-Caring for Kids: Printable fact sheets for parents and teens on topics such as trampolines, ATVs, car seats and water and sun safety.
+- Caring for Kids: Printable fact sheets for parents and teens on topics such as trampolines, ATVs, car seats and water, winter and sun safety.

-Well Beings: A Guide to Health in Child Care, 3rd edition (2008), provides information and best practices for child care centres, including checklists, tools and resources related to safety and injury prevention.
+- Well Beings: A Guide to Health in Child Care, 3rd edition - Revised (2015), provides information and best practices for child care centres, including checklists, tools and resources related to safety and injury prevention.

 Sources and resources